 tip #5: MAKE IT DOABLE

 Even though we’ve already established that being healthy/exercising is ideally a permanent change, I found that it really helped me to commit to doing an exercise program with a specific time frame.
 The program I originally chose was 6 weeks, and committing to those 6 weeks was a lot easier for me to swallow than my alternative: forever.
 Now that I’ve finished the program, I’ve invested in some Jillian Michaels DVDs to carry me for a few months.
 I get bored doing the same routine every day, so I purchased her 30 Day Shred, Banish Fat, Boost Metabolism, 6 Week Six-Pack, Yoga Meltdown, and No More Trouble Zones DVDs.
+I also really got into the Walk at Home series.
 They were inexpensive (some are free online!) and it would be easy to swap out DVDs each day I exercise to keep things interesting.

 Exercise DVDs are doable for me: After purchasing two largely-unused gym memberships, I realized I hate physically going to the gym, and I hate the treadmill waiting for me there even more.
 If treadmills or DVDs aren’t for you, you might try classes of some kind.
 I started doing a Zumba class once a week with friends, and 500 calories later it didn’t even feel like exercise!
 Find something physical that’s fun and that you realistically will have time to do and add it to your healthy lifestyle routine!